ionos-cloud/ionosctl/docs/commands/server/delete.md

 ## Description

-Use this command to delete a specified Server from a Data Center.
+Use this command to delete a specified Server from a Virtual Data Center.

+NOTE: This will not automatically remove the storage Volume(s) attached to a Server.

 You can wait for the action to be executed using `--wait` option.
 You can force the command to execute without user input using `--force` option.